 Feeling a bit under the weather?
 Cold coming on?
 This warming zesty tonic is a great pick me up!
 The honey and ginger help counter the flavour of the garlic and make it very tasty.

 Mix these fresh, raw ingredients with 1/2 cup warm water (not hot, as heating will decreases any beneficial compounds in the ingredients).
-The black pepper and coconut oil are help absorption of fat soluble vitamins.
+The black pepper and coconut oil are to help absorption of fat soluble vitamins.
 Drink up and eat all the lumpy bits too!
-This is for one cup.
+This recipe is for one cupful.

 - 1 clove garlic – peeled & minced